Yinita/UnstableBaselines/README.md

 - fixed opponent (sampling) multi player envs (done - randomly sampling now, but might be worth chaning in the future)
 - make single-player game collection easy
 - fixed number of eval games after each update step (done)
+- pass the iterated seed into each worker

 ### TODOs for Tim: